HelTecAutomation/HeltecDocs/doc/node/esp32/source/esp32_general_docs/quick_start.md

 2. [Install Git and Arduino IDE](https://docs.heltec.org/general/how_to_install_git_and_arduino.html).

-## Installing the development framework
+## Installing development framework and
 **There are three methods to install the development framework, choose one of they:**

 - [Via Arduino Board Manager](esp32-via-arduino-board-manager)